mostafaznv/larupload/README.md

   - UUID
   - HASHID (to use this method, you must install the hashids/hashids package)
   - NONE (use real IDs)
+  > Note: SecureIds is disabled in standalone mode

 - #### With Meta
   With set this value true, meta details will return whenever you retrieve urlsWith set this value true, meta details will return whenever you retrieve urls